yegor256/blog/_drafts/_veils.md

 end
 {% endhighlight %}

-This new `Veil` objects is a decorator of `Project`.
-It behaves like a `Project`, but some methods of it are re-defined: `name()` and `author()`.
+This new `Veil` object is a decorator of `Project`.
+It behaves like a `Project`, but some of the methods on it are re-defined: `name()` and `author()`.
-When they will be called, the calls won't reach the encapsulated `Project`.
+When they are called, the calls won't reach the encapsulated `Project`.
 Instead, the data stored in the `Veil` will be returned.

-It is called the "veil" because it acts like one: the pre-set data is returned only until some other method is called, which was not pre-set.
+It is called a "veil" because it acts like one: the pre-set data is returned only until some other method is called, which was not pre-set.
 If this happens, the veil is pierced and the `Veil` object becomes fully transparent, sending all method calls through.

-Thus, the efficiency of DTO is combined with the elegancy of OOP.
+Thus, the efficiency of DTO is combined with the elegance of OOP.

-I'm using these new veil objects in [yegor256/codexia](https://github.com/yegor256/codexia), you can see how.
+I'm using these new veil objects in [yegor256/codexia](https://github.com/yegor256/codexia), so you can see how they work.

 PS.
-I also create `Unpiercable` class, which acts exactly like `Veil`, but can never be pierced.
+I also create an `Unpiercable` class, which acts exactly like a `Veil`, but can never be pierced.
 It is very useful, when you don't expect any data-modifying interactions to happen with the object and just want some of its methods to be pre-calculated.